brymut/vote-delegation-dashboard/README.md

 },
 ```

-- Add the respective fields (for the twitter field, only add the username without the `@` symbol
+- Add the respective fields (for the twitter field, only add the username without the `@` symbol, and images must link directly to an image on imgur or ipfs)
 - Please leave field empty like this -> `''` if no information available for the field
 - Commit the changes to the main branch and redeploy to see the changes